pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 Matrix Configuration
 ^^^^^^^^^^^^^^^^^^^^

-- **Square Matrices (N x N)**:

-  - **Rationale**: Simplifies the implementation and focuses on the core matrix multiplication algorithm.

-  - **Flexibility**: While this approach is common, it allows for future extension to non-square matrices.
+Our implementation uses square matrices (N x N) for both matrices A and B. This choice simplifies the implementation by focusing on the core matrix multiplication algorithm.
+While common, it also allows for future extensions to support non-square matrices.

-- **Static Size (N = 8192)**:

-  - **Compiler Optimization**: Defining N as a constant enables the compiler to optimize aggressively.

-  - **Code Implementation**: In C, we define N as a `const` to prevent changes at runtime.
+We have set N to a static size of 8192.
+Defining N as a constant enables more aggressive compiler optimizations, and in C, we define N as a `const` to ensure its value remains unchanged at runtime.
+This static size helps standardize our approach and aligns with optimal memory access patterns, making it ideal for performance benchmarking.

 Benchmarking Strategy
 ^^^^^^^^^^^^^^^^^^^^^

-- **Large Matrix Size (N = 8192)**:

-  - **Avoid Cache Anomalies**: Large matrices help avoid performance anomalies that can occur with smaller matrices fitting entirely within the CPU cache.

-  - **Optimal Memory Access**: Using a power of 2, like 8192, aligns with optimal memory access patterns on many systems, making it ideal for benchmarking.

-This configuration and benchmarking approach allows us to measure performance effectively and prepare for future enhancements.
+We use a large matrix size of N = 8192 to ensure that our benchmarking reflects realistic performance characteristics.
+This size is chosen to avoid anomalies that occur when smaller matrices fit entirely within the CPU cache, thus giving a clearer picture of performance under typical conditions.
+With N set to 8192 and using float32 data types, the memory requirement for a single matrix is approximately 268 MB, resulting in a total of around 804 MB for three matrices (A, B, and C).

+For performance testing, we utilize an AWS c7a.32xlarge instance, which provides the necessary computational resources to handle large matrix operations.
+This instance features an AMD EPYC 9R14 processor with 2 sockets, 64 cores per socket, and a total of 128 cores, all without simultaneous multithreading (SMT).
+While this is a very large instance, its capacity is essential for managing the high demands of our large N value and obtaining accurate performance metrics.

 Naive Matrix Multiplication
 ---------------------------